Article date: 21 December 2017

 I've started this article off partly in jest.
 In all honesty, Monday night's full council meeting to decide Bexhill's future governance was engaging and well mannered at first, with questions and points raised from all sides.
 However, in the last 20 minutes the tone very much changed when the pantomime villain, the leader of the council, stood up to speak.

 In the days before the meeting, I have to admit I wasn't expecting a good result.
 When preparing to break bad news, it's a common tactic to sandwich it between two slices of good news.
-And the previous week the Bexhill Observer featured a front page headline that Rother District Council intend to invest £27,500 in the town to do some nice things, including £7,500 to promote visitor events in the town (although it's looking more and more likely that Bexhill will be missing its flagship event next year - the Bexhill Roaring 20s - due to there being no reversal of the 'pump priming' policy and subsequent funding cut).
+And the previous week the Bexhill Observer featured a front page headline that Rother District Council intended to invest £27,500 in the town to do some nice things, including £7,500 to promote visitor events in the town (although the Bexhill Roaring 20s had to be cancelled due to there being no reversal of the 'pump priming' policy and subsequent funding cut).
 Anyway, serious problem aside, overall Rother's announcement was good news... you may just question its timing...

 Sitting in the audience for Monday's debate, my hopes of a positive result were initially raised a little.
 There were some sensible comments, some concerns, some fear mongering, but on the whole it was all good-natured and interesting.
 However, the tone was rather shattered by the final speech of Council Leader Carl Maynard, the content of which was as unpleasant and distasteful as a plate of undercooked sprouts.
 And I felt the way in which he spoke was incredibly condescending and rude to everyone in the room.